WebReflection/signal/README.md

   * `effect(fn[, initialValue])` to create an effect and return a dispose function
   * `Signal` to compare via `instanceof Signal` instances
   * `Computed` to compare via `instanceof Computed` instances
+  * `drain` unique symbol to use as *signals*' value whenever dropping diposed effects from their stack might be desired

 Both *computed* and *effect* accepts an initial value to pass to the callback.
 The callback will keep receiving the previous value on each new invoke.